tioluigidev/Tio-Luigis-IOT-Minilab/readme-module-psu.md

 ![PSU Module](images/panels/panel-psu.jpg)

 The PSU (Power Supply Unity) Module is responsible to power up all the system.
-It´s the only module designed to be fixed (not easily removable).
+It´s the only module designed to be fixed (not so easily removable).
 The main power switch is a 6A circuit breaker.
 In my project, I used a circuit breaker with residual current protection, to prevent electrical shock.
 There is also a power meter with a double display, for voltage and current measuring.
 The main power line ends in a power strip, in my case with 4 electrical outlets.

 Connected to this power strip, there is an ATX Power Supply.
 For this project I used a 250W retail model.
 This ATX PSU powers the 4 terminal bars at the rear part of the rack.
 These terminal bars are used to power all the small circuits and IOT devices that uses 3.3V, 5V and/or 12V power.